Skip to main content

 • "I feel numb, then I crash"

 A diagnosis can guide safer choices.
 It helps the team choose the right interventions and avoid the wrong ones.
 It is not your identity.
-If you have a history of mental illness, we take it seriously while also looking at sleep, routine, and stress load, because those can shift fast in a residential setting.
+If you have a history of a mental health condition, we take it seriously while also looking at sleep, routine, and stress load, because those can shift fast in a residential setting.

 • Stabilise: sleep, routine, nervous system, safety